| July 28, 2019 | Lifestyle

 Embrace the Preparation Process

 This tip complements the previous one—starting your morning by rolling a joint, packing your pipe, or loading your pen is an almost-meditative way to kickstart the day.
-The act of preparation—let alone consumption of it—supplies a runway of tranquility and creativity from which you can takeoff.
+The act of preparation—never mind the consumption of the finished product—lays down a runway of tranquility and creativity from which you can take off when you smoke.
 The same way you sip an espresso, a morning smoke should be one that you enjoy slowly, purposefully, and without rushing.
-If you are smoking on someone else’s clock, a one hitter is the quick and easy answer.
-And to truly minimize smell, go for a portable vape before work.
+If you are smoking on someone else’s clock, a one-hitter is the quick and easy answer.
+And, to truly minimize smell, go for a portable vape before work.

 Experiment with Different Approaches